grosser/ar_after_transaction/Readme.md

       ...
     end

-after_transaction will behave like it would not exist if you are not in an transaction when calling it.
+after_transaction will perform the given block imediatly if no transactions are open.

     rails plugin install git://github.com/grosser/ar_after_transaction